Your Directors have pleasure in presenting the Sixtieth Annual Report together with theaudited accounts for the year ended March 31 2020.

-As on 31st March 2019 the total numbers of employees on the payrolls of thecompany at Dahej Kurkumbh and HO locations are 166.
+As on March 31 2020 the total numbers of employees on the payrolls of the company are174.

 PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES:

 The information required pursuant to Section 197(12) read with Rule 5 of The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 forms part of thisreport.
-In terms of Section 136 of the Act the Report and Accounts are being sent to theMembers and others entitled thereto excluding the information on employees' particularswhich is available for inspection by the Members at the Registered Office of the Companyduring business hours on working days of the Company up to the date of the ensuing AnnualGeneral Meeting.
-If any Member is interested in obtaining a copy thereof such Member maywrite to the Company Secretary in this regard.
+In terms of Section 136 of the Act the Report and Accounts are being sent to theMembers and others entitled thereto excluding the information on employees' particularswhich is available for inspection by the Members up to the date of the ensuing AnnualGeneral Meeting.
+If any Member is interested in obtaining a copy thereof such Member mayemail to the Company in this regard.